Franz Deutmann

-Franz Wilhelm Maria Deutmann (born 27 March 1867, Zwolle – died 18 July 1915, Blaricum) was a Dutch painter and photographer.
+Franz Wilhelm Maria Deutmann (27 March 1867 in Zwolle – 18 July 1915 in Blaricum) was a Dutch painter and photographer.
 He was a member of Arti et Amicitiae and is considered to be part of the Laren School, an offshoot of the Hague School, which is an independent part of the international movement of impressionism.

 Biography

 His father was Franz Wilhelm Heinrich Deutmann (1840–1906), a well known photographer.
 He studied painting with Jan Derk Huibers, a genre artist.
 After a brief stay in Germany in 1884, he enrolled at the Royal Academy of Fine Arts (Antwerp) from 1884 to 1887.
 During his studies at the academy he was a student of Prof. Charles Verlat.

 In 1891, due to financial difficulties, he returned to Amsterdam and took a position in his father's photography studio.
 By 1896, he had established himself as an artist and opened his own studio.
 Many of his works from this period have a sad feeling to them, and it is possible that he was suffering from depression.